FinTechIntro/.github/profile/README.md

 # Introduction to Fintech

-Welcome to the GitHub organization for the Introduction to Decentralized Finance & Introduction to Fintech course at National Taiwan University (NTU).
+Welcome to the GitHub organization for the Introduction to Decentralized Finance & Introduction to Fintech & Big Data Application course at National Taiwan University (NTU).
 This repository serves as a central hub for course materials, assignments and resources.

 ## Course Information